wpdunk/jigsaw-tech-test/README.md

+# Ed & Will

 # Insights Service

 As part of out latest MVP build we need to present a user with some insights about their spending.
 We need to build a server that returns JSON formatted insights.
 A list of transactions for a user can be retrieved at `GET https://transactions.spokedev.xyz/transactions`.
 (Make sure you use https!!!).
 The server should fetch this list, then calculate the insights below, and return them in the body of the response with a 200 response code.

 The api returns an array of transactions: